Phreaking: 2600 hertz

 The origins of phone phreaking trace back at least to AT&T's implementation of fully automatic switches.
 These switches used tone dialing, a form of in-band signaling, and included some tones which were for internal telephone company use.
 One internal-use tone is a tone of 2600 Hz which causes a telephone switch to think the call had ended, leaving an open carrier line, which can be exploited to provide free long-distance, and international calls.
-At that time, long-distance calls were more expensive.
+At that time, long-distance calls were more expensive than local calls.

 The tone was discovered in approximately 1957, by Joe Engressia, a blind seven-year-old boy.
 Engressia had perfect pitch, and discovered that whistling the fourth E above middle C (a frequency of 2637.02 Hz) would stop a dialed phone recording.
 Unaware of what he had done, Engressia called the phone company and asked why the recordings had stopped.
 Joe Engressia is considered to be the father of phreaking.

 Other early phreaks, such as "Bill from New York" (William "Bill" Acker 1953-2015), began to develop a rudimentary understanding of how phone networks worked.
 Bill discovered that a recorder he owned could also play the tone at 2600 Hz with the same effect.
 John Draper discovered through his friendship with Engressia that the free whistles given out in Cap'n Crunch cereal boxes also produced a 2600 Hz tone when blown (providing his nickname, "Captain Crunch").
 This allows control of phone systems that work on single frequency (SF) controls.
 One can sound a long whistle to reset the line, followed by groups of whistles (a short tone for a "1", two for a "2", etc.) to dial numbers.